 How to Dispose of a Worn or Damaged Flag

-The proper way to dispose or retire a flag is by burning.
-However this burning should be done ceremoniously, with great respect and discretion.
+The proper way to dispose of or retire a flag is by burning.
+However, this burning should be done ceremoniously, with great respect and discretion.
 Burning the flag in public can be seen as a sign of rebellion or protest.
 It is customary to collect the ashes of a burnt flag and bury them with honor.

-The best way to show respect for your old flag after retiring it, is to proudly hoist a new flag.
+The best way to show respect for your old flag after retiring it is to proudly hoist a new flag.
 You are showing respect for the flag by always showing it at its best, clean, with bright colors, waving majestically over the land of the free and the home of the brave.

 Take a look at this video on how to display and fold the American Flag: